ionos-deploy-now/documentation/content/docs/settings.md

 Starting a new project with *Deploy Now* generates a GitHub Action workflow YAML out of the box and makes CI/CD to a breeze.

-But *Deploy Now* isn't able to guess all options available and sometimes it makes sense to readjust or simply start your configuration from scratch.
+But *Deploy Now* isn't able to guess all options available, and sometimes it makes sense to readjust or simply start your configuration from scratch.
 In both cases this is the right beginning to read further.

 If you look at your project repository into *.github/workflows/* you will find a generated **ionos-space.yml** file when using *Deploy Now*.
 You're welcome to change whatever you need between **'Get Ionos Project data'** and **'Deploy to IONOS'** actions: